-A notable feature of Apache Airflow is the user interface (UI), which provides insights into your DAGs and DAG runs.
-The UI is a useful tool for understanding, monitoring, and troubleshooting your pipelines.
+One of the main features of Airflow is its user interface (UI), which provides insights into your DAGs and DAG runs.
+The UI is essential for understanding, monitoring, and troubleshooting your pipelines.

 This guide is an overview of some of the most useful features and visualizations in the Airflow UI.
-Each section of this guide corresponds to one of the tabs at the top of the Airflow UI.
 If you're not already using Airflow and want to get it up and running to follow along, see Install the Astro CLI to quickly run Airflow locally.

 To get the most out of this guide, you should have an understanding of:

 - Basic Airflow concepts.
 See Introduction to Apache Airflow.

 - Airflow DAGs.
 See Introduction to Airflow DAGs.